gbender03/amphtml/ads/google/a4a/docs/a4a-readme.md

-# A4A - AMP for Ads
+AMP Ads

-A4A applies  AMP’s core philosophy of reliable fast performance and  great user experience to ads.
+AMP Ads applies  AMP’s core philosophy of reliable fast performance and  great user experience to ads.

 # AMP Ads

-AMP ads are written in AMP format - [A4A HTML](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) (A variant of AMP HTML) + CSS.
+AMP ads are written in AMP format - [AMP Ads HTML](https://github.com/google/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) (A variant of AMP HTML) + CSS.
 This means that ads can no longer have the ability to run arbitrary JavaScript - which is traditionally the number one cause of poor ad performance.
 Therefore, just like core AMP, the core ads JavaScript use-cases are built right into the AMP Open Source project which guarantees good behavior from ads.

 # Why are AMP ads better than regular ads?